bufferapp/README/teams/account-management/README.md

     $ cd ~/buffer-dev # Or wherever yours is located
     $ ./dev up session-service-dev core-authentication-service-dev login-dev account publish marketing web
    ```
+    **Is the order important?**

-   Login and Account Manager rely on both the **session** and **account** services, so it's important to include them in our _up_ command.
+   Yes!
+Login and Account Manager rely on both the **session** and **account** services, so it's important to include them in our *up* command.
 The order is important, since this relates to the way docker-compose starts up containers.

+   **What it `dev` mode?**

-   Appending `-dev` to `session-service-dev core-authentication-service-dev login-dev` will tell Docker to use your local container.
-Removing `-dev` will use the production images, so your local changes will be ignored.
+   Appending `-dev` to a service name (i.e, `ore-authentication-service-dev`) will run your local code rather than the production docker container.

+   **Which services have a dev mode?**

+   Only `login`, `core-authentication-service` and `session-service` can be started in dev or production mode.
+All other services will run the local code by default.

+   **When to use dev mode?**

+   Whenever you develop one fo these services.

 6. **You should now be able to visit https://login.local.buffer.com — party time! 🎉 🙌**